 As a young man in Sweden, the land of the Geats, Beowulf is a great warrior whose personality and characteristics include great courage, strength and the essential heroic qualities of loyalty, courtesy and pride.
 Having become a hero in his own land, Beowulf hears about the terrible creature Grendel who is ravaging the mead-hall of King Hrothgar in Denmark.
 He sets off with a loyal band of warriors to rid Hrothgar's court of this menace.
 Defeating Grendel, he then has to fight Grendel's mother who seeks vengeance for the death of her son.
 Beowulf is successful and, greatly respected and richly rewarded, he returns to his own country where he becomes a much-loved ruler keeping the peace and governing wisely.

 However, as the poem shows, heroic lives have doom waiting in the wings.
 Fifty years later the land is being devastated by a dragon angry at the theft of a gold cup from its lair.
 Beowulf defeats the dragon but in so doing is mortally wounded.
-His death is followed by years of chaos, and the poem reflects on differences between the responsibilities of a young warrior and a ruler who leaves his people without a successor.

 An enactment of extracts from Beowulf, dramatised by Hall Green’s Vivienne Wilkes was presented by Shire productions at Birmingham’s Middle Earth weekend in May 2008.